steveiliop56/tinyauth-docs/docs/guides/github-app-oauth.md

 # OAuth with Github Apps

 Tinyauth also supports Github Apps for authentication instead of OAuth Apps.
 Github Apps allow more control over permissions and are a bit more complex to setup.
-For the time being it is recommended you use the simple [OAuth Apps](/docs/guides/github-oauth.md), but in the future Github may deprecate this method of authentication.
+For the time being it is recommended you use the simple [OAuth Apps](/docs/guides/github-oauth.md).

 ## Requirements